SeedlingsBabylab/basicleveltidy/README.md

 $: python blt.py output_from_create_edits_csv.csv
 ```

+It will create a new updated file, while keeping the original in tact but adding "_untidy" to the original's file name.

 If the csv you pass in is for video files, you might get this message after running blt.py: